rahulsalvi/technitium/README.md

 ## Running
 ```
-./start.sh
+make start
 # follow the prompts
-# you will need a token from tailscale
+# you will need an oauth client ID and secret from tailscale
 ```

 ### Additional Config